 shutter cocking lever, depth-of-the-field scale. focusing ring.
 The

-camera was also built for the light value system, so aperture and speed
+camera was built for the light value system, so aperture and speed

 connected (LV scale on the next photo).
 Once set to the appropriate